How to craft a jaw-dropping engineering cover letter

 - The address of the company you are applying to

-Here is an example of a well-formatted header on an engineering cover letter
+Good example of an engineering cover letter header

 Hank Green, Civil Engineer